Workplaces that Boost Wellbeing

-Leading organizations know that improved employee wellbeing not only helps people to be healthier, it also helps them to be more productive, creative and innovative, it also helps with staff retention.
-Businesses are beginning to focus on wellbeing and are looking to other organizations for benchmarking, as well as inspiration.
+Leading organisations know that improved employee wellbeing not only helps people to be healthier, it also helps them to be more productive, creative and innovative, it also helps with staff retention.
+Businesses are beginning to focus on wellbeing and are looking to other organisations for benchmarking, as well as inspiration.

 Governments have also started to measure wellbeing as it’s viewed as proof of the success of public policy, the European Social Survey, for example, tracks social attitudes and behaviours across 30 countries.